sarmakolavasi/LR_Bidirectional_LS/Low Power Large Range Bi-directional Level Shifter.md

 ### Conclusion

+The repository presents the design and simulation of the proposed "Low-power Large Range Bi-directional Level Shifter", the design architecture has been imple  mented using CMOS 28nm PDK, created on Synopsis [Custom Compiler](https://www.synopsys.com/implementation-and-signoff/custom-design-platform/custom-compiler.html) software and simulated using [PrimeWave](https://www.synopsys.com/implementation-and-signoff/ams-simulation/primewave.html) environment.

-The repository presents the design and simulation of Gilbert cell based mixer on 28nm technology node.
-The design consumes 0.54mW of power at 1.8V and provides nearly unity gain.
-Future works can include improvement of conversion gain and increase in linearity by using better designs and biasing techniques.
+The design supports full rail large range level shift of 600mv on CMOS 28nm technology node.
+The design supports lower leakage at 1.8V headers and provides proper level shift in both directions.
+Future works can include improvement of design using better design schemes and biasing techniques to make lower area efficiant and to meet PPA requirements.

 ### Author